 The accounting software, depending on how effective it is, should be able to automatically categorize certain transactions.
 For example, a credit card transaction from an airline can be automatically categorized as a travel expense.
 Bookkeepers keep an eye on these transactions and make sure they are being categorized correctly.

-At a basic level, your bookkeeping service or bookkeeper should be managing the transactions brought in through your accounting system’s bank feed.
-This means they’re matching downloading transactions to existing transactions in the corresponding register, and adding those that aren’t already there.
-The transactions that need to be added will most likely be transactions generated outside of the accounting system: credit card or debit card transactions, any EFT/ACH, or even handwritten checks.
-It could also involve matching deposits as customer payments to help manage Accounts Receivable or outgoing transactions as payments against vendor bills.
+Bookkeepers might also have to manually add any transactions that aren’t included in the bank feed.
+The transactions that need to be added will most likely be transactions generated outside of the accounting system, such as cash payments or handwritten checks.
+It could also involve matching deposits as customer payments to help manage accounts receivable or outgoing transactions as payments against vendor bills.

 However, there’s another option.
 The client uses an industry-specific estimating program to calculate the job, then provides the bookkeeper with the total.
 They then enter the estimates into their QuickBooks Online account and create or progress invoices as the project moves along.